2a6m/AppMobile-PWA/README.md

 In the Firebase project, we configured a "real time" database.
 The "real time" notion is not useful in our case but it was a successful investigation.
 The app saves the id of the player as the number of players in the database plus one.
 Inside this id, the name and the high score is registered.\
 If the user is not in the database, he is created with his trigram and high score.\
 If the user is yet saved in the database, his high score is updated only if his recent score is greater than the previous.

+We use the API to manage our database "hosted" by Firebase.

 #### Wade